-Comments can come in many forms.
-The Journal has previously published case Comments (evaluating particular court decisions), practitioner-oriented Comments, Comments that survey or critique an area of jurisprudence, and Comments that identify tensions or gaps in both modern and long-established doctrines.
+Comments come in many forms.
+The Journal has previously published case Comments (i.e., those evaluating particular court decisions), practitioner-oriented Comments, Comments that survey or critique an area of jurisprudence, and Comments that identify tensions or gaps in both modern and long-established doctrines.
 Citations should be complete and unambiguous.

 Many of the Comments published in the Journal have been based on ideas that authors encountered through work in clinics, summer internships, and research assistantships.
 The diversity in the breadth and scope of published Comments underscores that any piece with a clear and original thesis can be successful.
+Again, we encourage submissions of varied styles and urge authors to review Comments published in YLJ.

 Comments published in previous volumes of the Journal provide examples of excellent student scholarship.
+Like Notes, we publish Comments related to a wide variety of legal issues.
 Recent examples include:

-- Marnie Lowe, Comment, Fruit of the Racist Tree: A Super-Exclusionary Rule for Racist Policing Under California's Racial Justice Act, 131 YALE L.J.
-1035 (2022) - Lisset M. Pino, Comment, Colonizing History: Rice v.
+- Ryanne Bamieh, Comment, Seeking Equity in Electronic Monitoring: Mounting a Bearden Challenge, 133 YALE L.J.
+629 (2023). - Marnie Lowe, Comment, Fruit of the Racist Tree: A Super-Exclusionary Rule for Racist Policing Under California's Racial Justice Act, 131 YALE L.J.
+1035 (2022). - Lisset M. Pino, Comment, Colonizing History: Rice v.
 Cayetano and the Fight for Native Hawaiian Self-Determination, 129 YALE L.J.
-2574 (2020) - Jade Ford & Mary Ella Simmons, Comment, The Treaty Problem: Understanding the Framers' Approach to International Legal Commitments, 128 YALE L.J.
-843 (2019) - Charles C. Bridge, Comment, The Bostic Question, 126 YALE L.J.
-824 (2017) - Joshua Revesz, Comment, Ideological Imbalance and the Peremptory Challenge, 125 YALE L.J.
-2182 (2016)
+2574 (2020). - Jade Ford & Mary Ella Simmons, Comment, The Treaty Problem: Understanding the Framers' Approach to International Legal Commitments, 128 YALE L.J.
+843 (2019). - Charles C. Bridge, Comment, The Bostic Question, 126 YALE L.J.
+824 (2017). - Joshua Revesz, Comment, Ideological Imbalance and the Peremptory Challenge, 125 YALE L.J.
+2182 (2016).